pterodactyl-app/Pterodactyl-app/CONTRIBUTING.md

     "utilization_stats": "Stats",
     "utilization_stats_on": "State: $_stats",
     "utilization_performance_memory": "PERFORMANCE REPORT",
-    "utilization_memory": "memory",
+    "utilization_memory": "Memory",
     "utilization_performance_cpu": "PERFORMANCE REPORT",
     "utilization_cpu": "CPU",
     "utilization_performance_disk": "PERFORMANCE REPORT",
     "utilization_disk": "Disk"
 }
 ```
-and change to the languge you are working on.
+And change to the languge you are working on.

 ##Done !

-then make a pull requests and post your discord name#1234 with it so i can add you to the file with translators.
+Then make a pull requests and post your discord name#1234 with it so i can add you to the file with translators.

-thank you very much.
+Thank you very much.